Gabriel2392/ErosFlashTool/README.md

 Eros works with Samsung devices that use the Odin3 protocol, and also supports devices with real A/B partitions (currently A55).

-## VirusTotal
-Each release should have a link to virustotal.

 ## Support
 Telegram Channel: https://t.me/ErosMobileTool
 You can join the support chat from within the channel.